 “The refreshed gardens will provide much-needed outdoor classrooms to expand our collaborative efforts with area partners while they will also enhance our existing history and conservation curriculum,” said Suzanne Clary, president of the Board of Trustees of JHC.
 A recent virtual program about preserving Black history with Brent Leggs, executive director of the African American Cultural Heritage Action Fund of the National Trust for Historic Preservation, is just one example of the types of topics and speakers regularly hosted at the Jay Estate.
 Upcoming speakers include climate writer Tatiana Schlossberg, entomologist and wildlife ecologist Doug Tallamy, environmental journalist Andrew Revkin, and landscape ecologist Eric Sanderson.

-The new gardens are being installed by the landscape services firm Pennington Grey.
-They are slated to be completed by Spring 2021.
+The new gardens are slated to be completed by Summer 2021.

 Construction has been proceeding in accordance with Covid-19 regulations established by New York Governor Andrew Cuomo and Westchester County Executive George Latimer.